Government contracts – the PQQ stage

 Any government body procuring goods or services must abide by the Best Value Regime when selecting a supplier, meaning if the contract is over a certain value, they must open the tender up to application.

 The procurement process follows a PQQ and tender stage, in which the bidding company is evaluated on both financial and quality elements (and sometimes social value if it is treated as its own separate element).
 This process means there is much more accountability and more emphasis on value for money, added value and making sure the right company is providing the right services.
 In 2016, the PQQ was superseded by the SQ (Selection Questionnaire), introduced by Crown Commercial Services to collect the same information in a streamlined way.

 The PQQ procurement process

-This could be because they:
+This could be because the organisation:

-- Do not have the relevant experience
+- Does not have the relevant experience